xiaozhang-github/DST-Assessment-3/README.md

 And should be read in the appropriately numbered order.

 # Requirements
-Requirements for the Rmd files are given within each script at the start.
+Requirements for the Python files are given within each script at the start.

 # Data
 Any data that we access from within our reports is found in: